Robert Rozbruch, MD

 How is osteosarcoma diagnosed?

-Further imaging of the suspicious area of the bone with an MRI is then performed.
-These advanced images will guide the physician in performing a biopsy of the lesion.
-The biopsy is a surgical procedure that obtains a sample or core of the bone which can be further examined under a microscope by a pathologist.
+We then perform further imaging of the suspicious area of the bone with an MRI.
+These advanced images will guide the physician in performing a biopsy of the lesion.A biopsy is a surgical procedure that obtains a sample or core of the bone tumor for further examination under a microscope by a pathologist.
 Once the diagnosis is made, further imaging studies are performed to determine if the cancer has spread elsewhere in the body.

 How is osteosarcoma treated?

-The treatment of osteosarcoma is conducted by a team of doctors primary lead by an oncologist and an orthopedic surgeon.
+The treatment of osteosarcoma is conducted by a team of doctors primarily lead by an oncologist and an orthopedic surgeon.
 The oncologist directs the chemotherapy treatment of the disease which is indicated in most forms of osteosarcoma.
-The orthopedic surgeon performs the excision of the tumor and the reconstruction of the limb.
+The orthopedic surgeon performs the excision of the bone tumor and the reconstruction of the limb.
 There are many options for surgical treatment, so patient and family input is essential.
 New techniques to reconstruct the affected bone with the patient’s own live bone are possible in many circumstances, even during chemotherapy.

 Soft Tissue Sarcoma